SSD TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximize its life span.

-Even an SSD of extreme endurance, like the Samsung 970 PRO, can become unreliable pretty quickly with TRIM disabled.
-That said, here’s how you can check and enable TRIM on a Windows or a Mac computer.
+Even an SSD of extreme endurance, like the Samsung 970 PRO, can quickly become unreliable with TRIM disabled.

 Dong’s note: I first posted this piece on May 23, 2018, and updated it on March 30, 2021, with additional relevant information.

-How to work on the SSD TRIM command on a Windows 10 computer
+How to work on the SSD TRIM command on a Windows computer

 How to check the SSD TRIM on a Windows machine

-- Use Windows key + X keyboard shortcut (press and hold the Windows key, then press on X).
+- Use the Windows key + X keyboard shortcut (press and hold the Windows key, then press on X).
 Alternatively, you can right-click on the Start button to bring up the Power User menu.
 Now select Windows Powershell (Admin).
 (On earlier versions of Windows, you can use the Command Prompt (Admin).

 - Type in the following command into the Powershell window, then press Enter.
 (You can also copy and paste it.)